zycyc/LAMBDA/README.md

 marketing@
 ```
 This would skip any emails from addresses containing these strings (e.g., no-reply@company.com, marketing@example.com)

+## Q&A
+- **Can I run this on X computer with a Y GPU?**
+  - Non-M-chip Macs are not supported.
+Otherwise, as long as it comes with a M-Chip or a CUDA-compatible GPU, it should work.
+- **Do I have enough GPU power to run this?
+Can I run smaller/quicker models?**
+  - It reallydepends.
+In general, I'd recommend asking any LLMs for a proper setup of hyperparameters that you'd want to put in `config.py`.
+For Mac users, [mlx docs](https://github.com/ml-explore/mlx-examples/blob/main/lora/README.md) offers useful instructions (including how to convert the default LoRA model to QLoRA format).
+- **Will this work with my Outlook email?**
+  - No, this is a Gmail-only tool for now.
+I got some example scripts for Outlook, but they are not fully tested & integrated yet.
+The key difficulty is that there're many Gmail-specific APIs that have already been built into the current version.
+- **Anything else?**
+  - Feel free to file an issue on Github!

 ## TODO
 - [x] CUDA QLoRA support